 Fifty-eight patients (median age 58 years) underwent RN with VTT during the study period.
-The patients were predominantly Hispanic (62%) and many were current smokers (45%); they had significant comorbidities (median Charlson comorbidity score 3) and were taking an average of three prescription medications.
+The patients were predominantly Hispanic (62%) and many were current smokers (45%); they had significant comorbidities (median Charlson comorbidity score of 3) and were taking an average of three prescription medications.
 The majority (98%) had complaints of constitutional symptoms, weight loss, gross hematuria, and/or flank pain.
 Sixteen percent of the patients reported severe weight loss (median 13.6 kg).
-Eight (14%) patients had poor exercise tolerance (< 4 metabolic equivalent of tasks) and seven (12%) had a pre-existing PE.
+Eight (14%) patients had poor exercise tolerance (<4 metabolic equivalent of tasks) and seven (12%) had a pre-existing PE.
 One patient underwent palliative surgery for intractable gross hematuria.
-Table 1 shows the baseline patient characteristics, including operative features and tumour pathology.